 This isn’t a good sign for your relationship.
 It simply means you no longer consider your relationship as something that’s still worth fighting for.

-Perhaps for many days now you’ve been thinking that your relationship is on the brink, but you only needed more convincing?
+Perhaps for many days now you’ve been thinking that your relationship is on the brink, but you only needed more convincing.
 If you’re going through the signs above, then you have to accept it as a reality.
 Your relationship may no longer be working as well as you hoped it would.
 Not all relationships last, and if yours is starting to go downhill, that’s a sign to move on.
-There’s always room for new beginnings, beginning with coming to terms with the reality of your relationship’s condition.
+There’s always room for new beginnings, beginning with coming to terms with the reality of your relationship’s condition (Additional Read: 20 Signs He Doesn’t Want a Relationship with You).